LSchwerdt/SimultaneousSortperm.jl/README.md

 ## Roadmap

 - Use pattern-defeating-quicksort from SortingAlgorithms when PR is merged.
+- Contribute to Base / SortingAlgorithms

+## Possible Improvements / Changes

-- Add optimization for very small inputs.
+- Improve optimization for very small inputs.
 - Use allocating optimizations when `dims` keyword is used?
-- Contribute to Base / SortingAlgorithms
-- (Include option to use different sorting algorithms?)
+- Include option to use different sorting algorithms?